DavidSzczesniak/investing-portfolio/README.md

 # Investing app for learning purposes

-The aim is to be able to search different assets like cryptocurrencies and precious metals.
-Those can then be saved to the user's personal watchlist and also a portfolio, where they can input their amounts of each and have a neat dashboard to display the whole thing; distribution, total asset worth etc.
+The aim is to be able to search different cryptocurrencies and save them to the user's personal watchlist and/or portfolio, where they can input their amounts of each and have a neat dashboard to display the whole thing; distribution, total asset worth etc.

 Currently, it can: